Ted-L/Ted-L/README.md

 - 👋 Hi, I’m @Ted-L
 - 👀 I’m interested in many things: technology, finance, entreprenure, meeting new people and new places, movies, reading, etc,.
 - 🌱 I’m currently learning to be an good independent and responsible man, an excellent manager and lifeplanner, trying to be proud and make others proud for who cares and loves me.
-- 💞️ I’m looking to collaborate on WiFi, IoT, Industry 3.0, agriculture, import/export, trading, anything profitable... haha....
+- 💞️ I’m looking to collaborate on WiFi, IoT, Industry 3.0, agriculture, import/export, trading, anything meaningful or profitable... haha....
 - 📫 I can be reached by email: tedliuzy@hotmail.com or https://ted-l.github.io/

 <!---